Blog / News

 Taiwan Is a Fantastic Place to Bring Your Kids

-Young tourists enjoy chewing sugarcane in Taiwan night marketFor those travelling with children, Taiwan is one of the world’s best destinations, for many of the same reasons that make it a superb place for so many other tourists.
+Young tourists enjoy chewing sugarcane in Taiwan night marketFor those travelling with children, Taiwan is one of the world’s best destinations, and for many of the same reasons that make it a superb place for so many other tourists.
 It’s an exceptionally safe country with dazzling scenery, delicious food, rich culture, modern infrastructure, and welcoming people.

 Travel is a great way to stimulate children’s natural inquisitiveness.
 Youngsters who adore trains will be thrilled by the narrow-gauge railway that spirals its way up to Alishan and the branch line that connects Hsinchu with Neiwan.
 Kids who need regular sessions of running around, climbing, and jumping can let off steam in places like Luodong Forestry Culture Garden and Taichung’s Fengle Sculpture Park.
+In fact, safe and well designed parks can be found in every town and city.

 On the outskirts of the same city, the Taiwan Balloons Museum offers visitors of all ages a chance to learn how balloons are made and master some amusing balloon-modeling tricks.
 If your children prefer frequent snacking to big sit-down meals, they’ll love Taiwan’s night markets and the wonderful abundance of street food that’s seen across the island but is especially enticing in the historic neighbourhoods of Tainan and Lukang.